Classic Massage, also referred to as Swedish Massage, was not “invented” in Sweden as the name seems to suggest, but in the Netherlands.

-In any case, Classic Massage is one of the most used general massages in the West and considered a Western massage modality.
-Nowadays, the treatment is offered worldwide, also in spas and wellness centers in Asia, for instance.
+In any case, Classic Massage is one of the most used general massages in the West, and usually considered a Western massage modality.
+By the way, nowadays, the treatment is offered worldwide, also in spas and wellness centers in Asia, for instance.

-Classic Massage is a full-body massage typically given on a massage table and was designed to stimulate blood circulation mainly to reduce pains, joint stiffness and fatigue.
-Additionally, the treatment relieves from stress and tensions, both physically and mentally.
+Classic Massage is a full body massage typically given on a massage table, and was designed to stimulate blood circulation mainly to reduce pains, joint stiffness, and fatigue.
+Additionally, the treatment relaxes body and mind, relieves from stress and tensions, both physically and mentally.

 Usually oils, creams or lotions are included in the massage treatment to avoid “skin burn” or unpleasant friction, and to aid with certain massage techniques, such as the application of long strokes across the body.